Skip to main contentSkip to navigation

 IG5236 Rainier: DRAM-Equipped Flagship

 The IG5236 is a PCIe 4.0 x4 NVMe 1.4 controller with quad-core ARM Cortex-R5, 8 NAND channels, & a dedicated DDR4 DRAM cache.
-It reads up to 7,400 MB/s, writes up to 6,800 MB/s, & reaches 1.2M IOPS random.
+It reads up to 7,400 MB/s, writes up to 6,800 MB/s, & reaches up to 1M IOPS random read.
 The onboard DRAM stores the active FTL, reducing vulnerability to power loss compared to DRAM-less controllers.
 The FTL backup flushes periodically to reserved NAND service area blocks.

 The IG5236's firmware prioritizes sequential throughput through aggressive multi-core parallelism.
 All four Cortex-R5 cores manage concurrent NAND channel operations.
 This architecture delivers high benchmark numbers but creates a brittleness problem: under sustained mixed I/O workloads (simultaneous random reads, sequential writes, & garbage collection), a buffer overflow in the firmware state machine causes a panic lock.
 The controller doesn't degrade gracefully; it stops.